-If you’re struggling with donor acquisition, it might be time to reevaluate your strategy and focus on one specific group of people: those you already call contacts.
+If you’re struggling with nonprofit donor acquisition, it might be time to reevaluate your strategy and focus on one specific group of people: those you already call contacts.
 This could mean people that subscribe to your email list, your followers on social media, or connections your organization made at networking events.

 These people are already familiar with your organization and therefore, already more likely to become a donor.
 How can you take them from observer to benefactor?
 We have a few tips to help you help them make the transition.

-1. Find Your Best Leads
+1. Determine Your Best Leads

 First, decide which of your contacts is most likely to become a donor.
 Good candidates are people that regularly interact with your organization on social media, event attendees, and people that donate sporadically or have donated in the past.